 If your loved one does not agree that it is unsafe for him or her to continue to drive, you can request that the Department of Driver Services (DDS) review the situation.
-You will need to send them a written letter or complete and send the Request for Medical Review (DDS 270), which can be found on the DDS website.
+You will need to send them a written letter or complete and send the Request for Medical Review (DDS 270), which can be found on the DDS website at dds.georgia.gov/documents/request-driver-review.
 The DDS will require the driver to complete and submit medical and vision forms signed by a licensed physician to help ascertain whether he or she is fit to drive.
 To learn more about this process, go to dds.georgia.gov/medical-review-process.